Blaine Robison, M.A.

 2 Moreover, he killed Jacob the brother of John with a sword.

 Moreover: Grk. de, conj.
-The conjunction emphasizes an escalation of hostilities, this time targeting Messianic leaders. killed: Grk. anaireō, aor., lit. "to take up," and used here to mean to remove by causing death; kill, slay.
+The conjunction emphasizes an escalation of hostilities, this time targeting Messianic leaders. he killed: Grk. anaireō, aor., lit. "to take up," and used here to mean to remove by causing death; kill, slay.
 This verb is also used in describing the intention of the chief priests to kill Yeshua (Luke 22:2), whereas Matthew, Mark and John use apokteinō, to murder or end someone's life by force (Matt 26:4; Mark 14:1; John 7:1).
 Jacob: Grk.
 Iakōbos is a Grecized form of Iakōb ("Jacob"), which transliterates the Heb.
 Ya'akov ("Jacob"), "James" in Christian versions.
-He was the son of Zebedee and engaged in the business of fishing from the Sea of Galilee until called to be a disciple by Yeshua (Matt 4:21).
+See my comment on Mark 1:19 for the literary history of the translation of the apostle's name.
+Jacob was the son of Zebedee and engaged in the business of fishing from the Sea of Galilee until called to be a disciple by Yeshua (Matt 4:21).

 The first Jacob in Scripture was the son of Isaac, ancestor of Yeshua (Matt 1:2) The son of Isaac held great honor among the people of Israel and so it is not surprising that five different men bear this name in the Besekh: also Jacob the son of Alphaeus (Mark 3:18); Jacob the Less (Mark 15:40); Jacob the father of Judas (aka 'Thaddaeus,' Luke 6:16; John 14:22) and Jacob the half-brother of Yeshua (Matt 13:55).
 (For more on the background of the name and the first "Jacob" see my web article Our Father Jacob.)
 Barker commits the faux pas of saying, "Strangely, no one is named James in the Old Testament" (161).
 Actually, there is no one named "James" in the New Testament either.
 For the literary history of how "Jacob" came to be "James" see my note on Mark 1:19.